vinodkumartz/Thesis_Project-4thSem-M.Sc.-DS-/README.md

 ## Thesis Project Report
 - **Report Link** : https://drive.google.com/file/d/1B_xsJGdpMvaEudf_HR36pxxOvtLpNG_x/view?usp=sharing

+## Abstract
+Accurate localization of devices in indoor environments remains a challenging problem due to signal fluctuations caused by obstacles and dynamic movement of nodes (e.g., cus- tomer devices).
+The present study builds on existing work focused on optimizing router placement in Wi-Fi networks using Received Signal Strength Indicator (RSSI) values.
+In previous studies that utilized an improved RNN with LSTM layers for spatial analysis, these methods have limitations in a single model without exploring broader deep learning alternatives.
+In the present study, the reference work is extended by experimenting with a diverse range of advanced deep learning models on the same WiFi RSS fingerprint dataset.
+We evaluated multiple architectures, including CNN, Bidirectional LSTM, Stacked LSTM, GRU, LSTM with Attention, Conv1D-LSTM, Temporal Convolutional Networks (TCN), and Transformer networks.
+In the present investigation, an optimum accuracy of 97.44% is achieved by incorporating the LSTM with Attention, Bi-LSTM models, also providing highly accurate results.
+The present study demonstrates improved results to the original model(improved RNN), demonstrating better adaptability to spatial and temporal varia- tions in indoor signal propagation.
+To validate the robustness of the proposed methodology, a new dataset was collected following a standardized data collection process derived from the literature survey.
+The same set of deep learning models was trained on this dataset and observed consistent per- formance improvements, with GRU and LSTM-Attention models achieving up to 98.63% accuracy, along with high precision, recall, and F1 scores.
+Overall, our research introduces a more comprehensive and comparative deep learning models.
+This work can assist network engineers and homeowners in designing efficient Wi-Fi layouts while contributing to the field of spatial signal modeling and wireless net- work optimization.

 ## Features
 - **Deep Learning Models**: Implements Bidirectional LSTM, GRU, LSTM with Attention, and Conv1D + Bidirectional LSTM for RSSI-based localization.
 - **Datasets**: